MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

 One can use scale function to increase the effect of GDF.
 In scale function, :math:`b` controls the decaying rate for low :math:`\rho(\mathbf{G})^{-1}` and :math:`c` separates highly concentrated and sparsely sampled training points.
-To use the scale function, add following lines to the :gray:`symmetry_function` section in :gray:`input.yaml`.
+To use the scale function, add following lines to the :code:`symmetry_function` section in :code:`input.yaml`.

 ::